Hyoscyamine: Pharmacology

+Pharmacodynamics

 Hyoscyamine is an antimuscarinic; i.e., an antagonist of muscarinic acetylcholine receptors.
 It blocks the action of acetylcholine at sweat glands (sympathetic) and at parasympathetic sites in salivary glands, stomach secretions, heart muscle, sinoatrial node, smooth muscle in the gastrointestinal tract, and the central nervous system.
 It increases cardiac output and heart rate, lowers blood pressure and dries secretions.
 It may antagonize serotonin.
-At comparable doses, hyoscyamine has 98 per cent of the anticholinergic power of atropine.
-The other major belladonna-derived drug hyoscine (known in the United States as Scopolamine) has 92 per cent of the antimuscarinic potency of atropine.
+At comparable doses, hyoscyamine has 98 percent of the anticholinergic power of atropine; the other major Atropa belladonna-derived drug hyoscine (known in the United States as scopolamine) has 92 per cent of the antimuscarinic potency of atropine.

+Hyoscyamine has been described as a selective muscarinic acetylcholine M2 receptor antagonist without significant effects at the other muscarinic acetylcholine receptors.
+This is in contrast to related antimuscarinics like atropine and scopolamine, which are non-selective antagonists of all five muscarinic acetylcholine receptors.
+Antagonism of both the muscarinic acetylcholine M1 receptor and M2 receptor has been implicated as having negative effects on memory and cognition.
+Hyoscyamine has been described as having deliriant effects similarly to scopolamine, atropine, and other antimuscarinics.
+However, other sources have reported that hyoscyamine potently antagonizes all five muscarinic acetylcholine receptor subtypes.

 Biosynthesis in plants

 Hyoscyamine can be extracted from plants of the family Solanaceae, notably Datura stramonium.
 As hyoscyamine is a direct precursor in the plant biosynthesis of hyoscine, it is produced via the same metabolic pathway.

-The biosynthesis of hyoscine begins with the decarboxylation of L-ornithine to putrescine by ornithine decarboxylase (EC 4.1.1.17).
+A generic presentation of the steps in the biosynthesis of hyoscine, adapted from the review of Ziegler and Facchini, is illustrated below.
+It begins with the decarboxylation of L-ornithine to putrescine by ornithine decarboxylase (EC 4.1.1.17).
 Putrescine is methylated to N-methylputrescine by putrescine N-methyltransferase (EC 2.1.1.53).

 A putrescine oxidase (EC 1.4.3.10) that specifically recognizes methylated putrescine catalyzes the deamination of this compound to 4-methylaminobutanal which then undergoes a spontaneous ring formation to N-methylpyrrolium cation.
 In the next step, the pyrrolium cation condenses with acetoacetic acid yielding hygrine.
 No enzymatic activity could be demonstrated that catalyzes this reaction.
 Hygrine further rearranges to tropinone.

 Subsequently, tropinone reductase I (EC 1.1.1.206) converts tropinone to tropine which condenses with phenylalanine-derived phenyllactate to littorine.
 A cytochrome P450 classified as Cyp80F1 oxidizes and rearranges littorine to hyoscyamine aldehyde.

-Bush medicine basis

-A bush medicine developed by Aboriginal peoples of the eastern states of Australia from the soft corkwood tree, or Duboisia myoporoides, was used by the Allies in World War II to stop soldiers getting seasick when they sailed across the English Channel during the Invasion of Normandy.
-Later, it was found that the same substance could be used in the production of scopolamine and hyoscyamine, which are used in eye surgery, and a multi-million dollar industry was built in Queensland based on this substance.